100 Florida Trails®

 Here we visit the trail from South to North

-The trail starts in the tiny town of St. Marks, FL, near the junction of the Wakulla and St. Marks Rivers.
-Here there is parking, with restaurants, water, and restrooms nearby.
+The trail starts in the tiny town of St. Marks, FL, near the junction junction of the Wakulla and St. Marks Rivers.
+Here is parking, with restaurants, water, and restrooms nearby.
 We found the section from St. Mark's to Wakulla Trailhead most pleasant, well off the road and shaded - Wakulla County is rural and sparsely populated, and the trail here reflects that.
 There are a few road crossings, use normal caution.
-At 2.8 miles, the trail crosses US 98 (one of the least-busy coastal highways in Florida, so typically not a difficult crossing) and links to the Coastal Trail (link below).
-A restroom is available here.
+At 2.8 miles, the trail crosses US 98 (one of the least-busy coastal highways in Florida, so typically not a difficult crossing) and links to the Coastal Trail (parking and restroom) (link below).
 After another 3.2 miles, there's another main road crossing is at Bloxham Cutoff Road (SR 267).
 From here the trail parallels Old Woodville Road 0.8 mile to the Wakulla Trailhead (parking, restrooms, water, picnic facilities, and a Boundless Playground).

 Wakulla Station Trailhead to Capital Circle Trailhead - 9 miles